 Our product candidate will require extensive clinical and other testing.
-Although our product candidate has completed a 283-patient Phase 2b clinical trial and has completed its first Phase 3 clinical trial, we anticipate completing two additional Phase 3 clinical trials in order to obtain regulatory approval and therefore cannot predict with any certainty if or when we might submit an application for regulatory approval for any of our product candidates or whether any such application will be accepted for review by the FDA or other global regulators, or whether any application will be approved upon review.
+Although our product candidate has completed a 283-patient Phase 2 clinical trial and has also completed an initial 302-patient Phase 3 clinical trial, we anticipate completing two additional Phase 3 clinical trials in order to obtain regulatory approval and therefore cannot predict with any certainty if or when we might submit an application for regulatory approval for any of our product candidates or whether any such application will be accepted for review by the FDA or other global regulators, or whether any application will be approved upon review.